 - Why does an institution need more than one accreditation?

 - Does this mean that an institution with unaccredited programmes is no good?

 What is accreditation?

-Accreditation has become increasingly important in a number of professional areas, and in some specialised areas students graduating from non-accredited programmes may not be able to join a professional association, gain registration (such as to become a doctor or dentist), or be able to find relevant employment.
+Accreditation has become increasingly important in a number of professional areas, and in some specialised areas students graduating from non-accredited programmes may be unable to join a professional association, gain registration (such as to become a doctor or dentist), or find relevant employment.

 Why should a potential student or an institution care if a programme is accredited?

-Around the world there are literally thousands of institutions offering tourism, hospitality, events, and culinary arts (TH&E) programmes.
-Prospective students, their parents and career counsellors will all want to be sure that a programme can deliver graduate outcomes and a quality education experience.
-They will also want to know whether the institution’s programmes are benchmarked against best-practice, and are well regarded by the industry and future employers.
+Around the world there are thousands of institutions offering tourism, hospitality, events, and culinary arts (TH&E) programmes.
+Prospective students, as well as their parents and career counsellors, want to be sure that a programme can deliver graduate outcomes and a quality education experience.
+They will also want to know whether the institution’s programmes are well regarded by the industry and future employers.